Montreal Music Venues: The Hottest in the City Broken Down by Scene

 The Montreal Bell Centre hosts most of the city's mainstream, big ticket gigs with concert configurations allowing for up to 15,000 seats at one time.
 Hip hop, pop, rock, EDM and any other act that's made it to the top of the charts plays here.

-The Metropolis is significantly smaller but a nonetheless major venue for successful mainstream acts covering the gamut of musical genres, fitting up to 2,350 people in one go.
+MTELUS (formerly the Metropolis) is significantly smaller but a nonetheless major venue for successful mainstream acts covering the gamut of musical genres, fitting up to 2,350 people in one go.

 In the heart of entertainment district Quartier des Spectacles is Place des Arts, Montreal's largest performance arts complex with four major performance halls hosting everything from Broadway plays to the the city's top orchestras to dance ensembles including international ballet companies and contemporary dance troupes.